Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Results

-The goal of this paper is to explore the $(\beta_2,\gamma)$ dependence of various cumulants in Tabs.~\ref{tab:1} and \ref{tab:2} to provide insights on the deformation dependence of experiment measurements.
+The goal of this paper is to explore the $(\beta_2,\gamma)$ dependence of various cumulants in Tabs.~\ref{tab:1} and \ref{tab:2}, and to provide guidance for the experimental measurements.
 The main finding is that the $\beta_2,\gamma$ dependence for the $n^{\rm{th}}$-order cumulant can be described by a simple equation with the following general form